PRAVSEN/Log-Classification_for_Proactive-Platform-Monitoring/README.md

 - The feature engineering pipeline (TF-IDF, SVD, metadata fusion) is highly effective.
 - The classification task may be relatively easy given the current dataset.
+- Adding more logs mainly **"info"** category made the dataset more **imbalanced** and the precision/recalls scores went down to 83%
+  - Random Forest could handle class imbalances when combined with class weighting
+  - Gradient Boosting models that handle Class Imbalances applying hyperparameter tuning using scale_pos_weight on minority subsets were identified but are not documented here

 ---